GrupoAlbert2021/3D-Shape-classification/README.md

 **Repository Structure**

 The repository is structured as follows:
-- Architectures - folder containing all the architectures models
+- architectures - folder containing all the architectures models
 - experiments - folder containing logs of all the experiments carried out
 - figures - folder containing all the plots (png).
 - Dataset.ipynb - colaboratory file containing the dataset retrieval and information